Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 All numeric types are derived from a SIMD type for performance reasons (see § 7.9.3).

 Integers can also be used as indexes, as shown in the following example.
-Here the parametrized type DynamicVector (from module utils.vector) takes Int as the parameter type of its elements:
+Here the parametrized type DynamicVector (from module collections.vector) takes Int as the parameter type of its elements:

 See `integers.mojo`:
 ```mojo